-Our physiatrists offer a variety of diagnostic and non-operative pain management options, including ultrasound-guided injections, regenerative medicine, therapeutic neural blockade and acupuncture.
+Our physiatrists offer a variety of diagnostic and non-operative pain management options, including ultrasound-guided injections, orthobiologics, nerve block and acupuncture.
 These may be prescribed in combination or alone.
 Our physicians also work in partnership with local physical therapists and other professionals to offer comprehensive pain management treatment.

 Musculoskeletal degeneration and complications from injuries have become more prevalent as people live longer and increasingly participate in more rigorous athletic and recreational activities.
-At the Center for Spine and Orthopedics, we strive to offer our patients a wide array of non-surgical treatment options, including regenerative medicine, such as platelet-rich plasma (PRP) therapy.
-PRP has been around since the mid 1990’s and is the most common type of regenerative medicine as well as the most studied.
+At the Center for Spine and Orthopedics, we strive to offer our patients a wide array of non-surgical treatment options, including orthobiologics, such as platelet injection therapy.
+Platelet injections have been around since the mid 1990’s and is the most common type of orthobiologics as well as the most studied.

-Regenerative medicine refers to the use of stem cells or PRP to repair and heal damaged tissues.
-Stem cells occur naturally in bone marrow and fat tissue and can be harvested from your own living cells or from someone else’s cells in the case of placental embryonic cells (typically a pregnant mother’s cord blood following child birth).
+Orthobiologics refers to the use of the body’s repair cells or platelet injections to repair and heal damaged tissues.
+The body’s repair cells occur naturally in bone marrow and fat tissue and can be harvested from your own living cells or from someone else’s cells in the case of placental embryonic cells (typically a pregnant mother’s cord blood following child birth).

-Stem cells are most commonly harvested from a patient’s bone marrow or fat, both of which require a surgery center and anesthesia.
-The use of stem cells harvested from placental tissue involves an in-office procedure not requiring a surgery center or anesthesia.
-PRP involves an approximately 30-minute in-office procedure without anesthesia.
+The body’s repair cells are most commonly harvested from a patient’s bone marrow or fat, both of which require a surgery center and anesthesia.
+The use of the body’s repair cells harvested from placental tissue involves an in-office procedure not requiring a surgery center or anesthesia.
+Platelet injections involve an approximately 30-minute in-office procedure without anesthesia.

-What types of regenerative medicine are offered at CSO?
+What types of orthobiologics are offered at CSO?

-Our board-certified pain management specialists offer PRP injections for hip, knee, foot and ankle, hand, and shoulder joints and the facets of the cervical (neck) and lumbar (lower back) spine.
-They also administer other stem cell injections, including those harvested from abiotic stem cells and stem cells harvested via bone marrow biopsy.
+Our board-certified pain management specialists offer platelet injections for hip, knee, foot and ankle, hand, and shoulder joints and the facets of the cervical (neck) and lumbar (lower back) spine.

-The key to effectively administering regenerative medicine injections is the placement of the injection at the exact point of injury.
+The key to effectively administering orthobiologics injections is the placement of the injection at the exact point of injury.
 Our specialists, Dr. George Leimbach and Dr. Paul Leo, each have 30 years of experience giving injections, and they have a 99 percent track record of success.
-To ensure that PRP gets to the exact injury site, they administer PRP very precisely, using image guidance with ultrasound or, in the case of disc pain, with fluoroscopy.
+To ensure that platelet injections get to the exact injury site, they administer platelets very precisely, using image guidance with ultrasound or, in the case of disc pain, with fluoroscopy.

-PRP and other forms of regenerative medicine are covered by Workers Compensation and Personal Injury.
+Platelet injections and other forms of orthobiologics are covered by Workers Compensation and Personal Injury.
 They are not usually covered by most insurance.

 Platelets are kind of like a group of construction workers.
 When a tear or cut in tissue occurs, the platelets work to create a scaffold, bringing those tissues back together and creating collagen and scar tissue to heal the torn and damaged tissue.
 Additionally, they release a variety of growth factors and anti-inflammatory cytokines to help induce this healing response and fix the painful problem.

-Unlike traditional anti-inflammatory medications, which merely mask the symptoms, PRP offers the opportunity for real healing to occur and problems to be fixed.
+Unlike traditional anti-inflammatory medications, which merely mask the symptoms, platelet injections offers the opportunity for real healing to occur and problems to be fixed.

-What types of conditions are being treated successfully with PRP?
+What types of conditions are being treated successfully with platelet injections?

-Tendon, ligament and joint injuries are the most common conditions that are being successfully treated with PRP, particularly tennis elbow, plantar fasciitis, knee osteoarthritis (mild or moderate) and rotator cuff tears.
-Additionally, there is evidence to support PRP’s use in back pain caused by a torn disc.
-At CSO, we have successfully treated patients with shoulder, neck and back pain with PRP.
+Tendon, ligament and joint injuries are the most common conditions that are being successfully treated with platelet injections, particularly tennis elbow, plantar fasciitis, knee osteoarthritis (mild or moderate) and rotator cuff tears.
+Additionally, there is evidence to support platelet injections’s use in back pain caused by a torn disc.
+At CSO, we have successfully treated patients with shoulder, neck and back pain with platelet injections.

-“With PRP, my neck pain went from level 8 or 9 down to 2 within three days after my PRP injection.”
+“With platelet injections, my neck pain went from level 8 or 9 down to 2 within three days after my platelet injections injection.”

-Research regarding PRP’s effectiveness shows a wide variety of findings.
+Research regarding platelet injections’s effectiveness shows a wide variety of findings.
 Factors that influence its effectiveness include:

 - A patient’s overall health